Gregliest/OldBlog/_drafts/future-lifecycle.md

 [Insert app backgrounding example]

+2. Listeners can fire in a random order.
+4. Supposedly, Fragments require an empty public constructor, which is annoying and not well documented.
+5. There is no clear documentation on when other setup methods are called, like onPrepareOptionsMenu.
+I ended up having to experiment to figure out the order, and I’m not convinced that it's deterministic.
+7. OnClickListeners and other listeners will cause crashes if called in quick succession or after the activity is destroyed.

 **Other**

 The optimizations that Android made to reclaim memory and CPU from backgrounded views leak out into the realm of the developer, causing numerous crashes and introducing significant complexity.